97 AMW creates innovation center to bring the future faster

+When Gen. Charles Q. Brown, Jr. became the Air Force Chief of Staff, he wrote a strategic approach document titled “Accelerate Change or Lose”.
+In it, he said that Airmen everywhere must innovate in order for the Air Force to “remain the most dominant and respected Air Force in the world.”

-U.S. Air Force 2nd Lt.
-Prem Wells, 97th Training Squadron C-17 Globemaster III upgrade student, performs an exterior aircraft inspection on a C-17 virtual reality simulator at Altus Air Force Base, Oklahoma, March 3, 2022.
-The 97th Operations Group is changing the way the 97th AMW trains C-17 Globemaster III, KC-46 Pegasus and KC-135 Stratotanker aircrew members through the 97 AMW innovation center.
-(U.S. Air Force photo by Airman 1st Class Trenton Jancze)
+Airmen from the 97th Air Mobility Wing at Altus Air Force Base, Oklahoma, applied this principle to their primary vision to forge “the world’s most inspired, proficient and adaptive mobility warriors.”
+By leaning forward into existing and emerging technologies, the 97th Operations Group is changing the way the 97th AMW trains C-17 Globemaster III, KC-46 Pegasus and KC-135 Stratotanker aircrew members through the 97 AMW innovation center.

+Lt.
+Col. Adam Glover, 97th AMW innovation center director, said the center is comprised of three branches: the Pilot Training Transformation Mobility Air Force office, the Virtual/Enhanced Reality Training, Innovation and Generation Office, and the Spark Cell.
+PTT MAF focuses on adaptive aircrew training, VERTIGO focuses on the tools and equipment necessary to complete adaptive aircrew training and the Spark Cell focuses on finding solutions to various problems that emerge throughout the 97th AMW.

+“The innovation center offers services that enhance the training environment here,” he said.
+“All three branches of the center have a slightly different focus, but they all work together in harmony toward the same main goal, which is improving training for students here as well as finding smart solutions for other issues Altus Airmen face.”

 |Date Taken: